Esl1h/esli.blog.br/cmgf5zigo000002ihguq66px0.md

 Galaxy Buds Pro are excellent, but only for listening to music on a smartphone.
 I sometimes use them on Linux, but I feel they heat up more than normal.

-Edifier W820NB Plus is my everyday headphones... work, meetings, perfect on Windows and Linux, but in the future I won’t buy anything Bluetooth, only devices with a 2.4 GHz wireless option.
+Edifier W820NB Plus is my everyday headphones... work, meetings, perfect on Windows and Linux, <s>but in the future I won’t buy anything Bluetooth, only devices with a 2.4 GHz wireless option</s>.
+I bought an AKG N9 Hybrid with dongle (wifi and bt connection).

 Mini amplifiers are good, but very limited.
 I knew that when I bought them and I'm fine with them, but I need a standard amplifier for the bass (in fact, something my wife asked for when she noticed the difference when I play on other models).